UK & European Holiday News

 For more information or booking requests, please contact our team of travel experts in our London office.

-The alps are full with mountain flowers and especially in the summer months, you’ll very likely be rewarded with the sights of many colourful versions.
-When you’re walking in the Alps, bring a mobile device like a mobile phone or tablet with you, or print this article so you can look up a little information on the species that you’ll see along the way.
+The Alps are full with mountain flowers and especially in the summer months, you’ll very likely be rewarded with the sights of many colourful versions.
+When you’re walking in the Alps, whether in France, Italy, Austria or Switzerland, bring a mobile device like a mobile phone or tablet with you, or print this article so you can look up a little information on the species that you’ll see along the way.

 When does it flower?
 June-July